 This is the most common kind of primary eye cancer.
 It happens when cells form a tumor in a part of your eye called the uvea.
 It has three parts: the colored part of your eye called the iris, the ciliary body (it makes fluid and helps you focus), and the choroid layer that supplies blood to your eye.
 This layer is where the cells usually start to change and become cancerous.

 This is the most common type of eye cancer in children, but it's diagnosed in only 200 to 300 kids in the U.S. each year.
 It's usually found before age 5.
 It starts while a baby is in the womb, in the very back part of the eye called the retina.
 As the baby grows, cells called retinoblasts grow out of control and form a tumor.
-Sometimes it's first noticed in a picture, when one of the pupils looks different from the other.
+Sometimes it's first noticed in a picture, when one of the pupils looks different from the other, usually having a white reflection.

 Your lymphatic system is made of lymph nodes -- glands that help you get rid of waste and germs.
 They're part of your immune system, and you have them all over your body, including your eyes.
 This rare kind of eye cancer starts in those lymph nodes.
 It can be hard to diagnose because the symptoms aren't the same for everyone.